dmbarbour/glas/docs/GlasDesign.md

 # Glas Language Design

+Glas is now a backronym for 'General LAnguage System'.
+It was originally named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and the human mastery over glass as a material.

 ## Module System and Syntax

 Glas modules are typically represented by files and folders.
 Dependencies between Glas modules must be acyclic (i.e. a directed acyclic graph), and dependencies across folder boundaries are structurally restricted.
 Every module will deterministically compute a value.

 To compute the value for a file `foo.ext`, the Glas system will compile the file binary using a program defined in module `language-ext`.
-Most syntax is user-defined in the module system excepting [g0](GlasZero.md) for bootstrapping.
+To bootstrap, the [g0](GlasZero.md) language is predefined.
 File extensions compose.
-For example, to compute the value for `foo.xyz.json` we first apply `language-json` to compute an intermediate value, then apply `language-xyz` to compute the value of the `foo` module.
-If a file has no extension, its value is the file binary.
+For example, to compute the value for `foo.xyz.json` we first compile using `language-json` then compile using `language-xyz`.
+If a file has no extension, its value is simply the binary.
 Files and folders whose names start with `.` are hidden from the Glas module system.

-To compute the value for a folder `foo/`, we use the value of its contained `public` file.
-Folders are implicit boundaries for dependencies: a file can only reference other modules (files or subfolders) within the same folder, or reference global modules.
+To compute the value for a folder `foo/`, we use the value from its contained `public` file.
+Folders are implicit boundaries for dependencies: a file can only reference global modules or those within the same folder as itself.

 Global modules are found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
-If there is no local module with a given name, we'll search for the first matching module on GLAS_PATH.
-It's best that all modules on GLAS_PATH are subfolders.
-Later, we might extend module search to a configurable distribution on the network.
+If there is no local module with a given name, we'll search for the first matching folder (not file) on GLAS_PATH.
+Later, we may extend module search to the network by some means, perhaps including a URL on GLAS_PATH.

 *Note:* Glas does not specify a package manager.
 We can start with Nix or Guix, then later develop something more specialized.

 ## Data Model

-Glas data is modeled as immutable binary trees.
-Each node may have up to two edges, uniquely labeled 0 and 1, to subtrees.
+Glas data is immutable binary trees.
 A naive representation is:

         type T0 = ((1+T0) * (1+T0))
-        // A tree is a node with two optional, distinct edges to subtrees.

-This trivially supports algebraic products (pairs with both edges), sums (choice of either edge), and the unit value (no edges).
-However, Glas encourages use of labeled data structures instead of basic products and sums.
-Labels greatly improve extensibility and documentation of data.
+This trivially supports algebraic products (pairs with both edges), sums (choice of edge labeled '0' or '1'), and unit value (terminal tree node with no edges).
+The empty tree cannot be represented.

-Glas systems encode labels with 'bitstrings', which are long sequences of nodes with zero or one edge.
-The label is encoded into the bitstring using UTF-8 with a null terminator.
-For example, symbol 'path' is represented by the bitstring `01110000 01100001 01110100 01101000 00000000`.
-A 'symbol' is just the label by itself, but in general we can follow the null terminator with an arbitrary value.
-Because long bitstrings are very common in Glas systems, we compact bitstrings.
+Glas encourages use of *labeled* data structures.
+Instead of simple pairs and sums, we encode labels into edges on a path through a tree.
+For example, the label 'data' is represented by path `01100100 01100001 01110100 0110001 00000000`, using a null terminator to clarify the end of label.
+Labeled data means we reach data after traversing the label.
+To efficiently encode labels, we'll use a different tree representation:

-        type BitString = (space-optimized) Bool list
+        type BitString = (compact) Bool list
-        type T1 = BitString * (1 + (T1*T1))
+        type T1 = (BitString * (1 + (T1*T1)))
-        // A tree is a bitstring that ends either in unit or a fork.
-        // T1 is equivalent to T0 but more efficient for bitstrings.

-Labeled products, aka records, are then represented by a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-Common label prefixes will overlap, and the associated value immediately follows the label's null terminator.
-Labeled sums, or variants, are essentially singleton records.
+A variant is a single labeled value.
+A record combines multiple labels, overlapping the common label prefixes to form a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) due to compaction of bitstrings.
+A symbol is simply the label itself, terminated by unit (the single-node tree).

 Bytes are encoded as fixed-width bitstrings, msb to lsb, e.g. `00010111` is an 8-bit byte.
-Natural numbers are encoded as bitstrings of variable width, eliding the '0' prefix.
+A binary is a list of bytes, and a string is (usually) a utf-8 binary.
+Natural numbers are typically encoded as variable-width bitstrings, msb to lsb, excluding the zeroes prefix, e.g. number 23 is `10111`.

-Glas uses lists to encode general sequential structures.
-Logically, a list is `type List a = (a * List a) | ()`, i.e. a list is constructed of `(Head * Tail)` pairs and terminated with unit `()`.
-This encoding is not an algebraic sum type; it requires distinguishing unit values.
-For performance, Glas systems may implicitly use a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation for lists, supporting efficient indexing, split, append, and access to both endpoints.
+Glas uses lists to encode sequential structures.
+Logically, a list has type `type List a = (a * List a) | ()`, i.e. a list is constructed of `(Head * Tail)` pairs, finally terminated by unit `()`.
+However, Glas systems will often represent lists under-the-hood as [finger trees](https://en.wikipedia.org/wiki/Finger_tree), using *Acceleration* to support efficient list join, indexing, and access to both ends.

-        type T2 = BitString * (1 + (T2 * FingerTree<T2> * NonPairT2))
-        type NonPairT2 = 1 + (T2 + T2) // unit, left tree, or right tree.
-        // A tree is a bitstring that ends either in unit or a list-like structure
-        // with at least two items.
-An actual list ends in unit, but the list-like
-        // structure might end in a node with a single edge.
-        //
-        // T2 is equivalent to T1 but more efficient for ad-hoc list manipulations.

-Glas systems represent strings and binaries as lists of bytes, favoring the UTF-8 encoding for strings.
-It is feasible to further optimize via compact encoding of binary fragments (cf. [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29)).
-In general, Glas systems have much freedom to optimize representations so long as the details are abstracted.
-For example, records with a few statically known labels can be optimized to C-like structs at runtime.

-To work with larger-than-memory data structures, Glas systems may offload subtrees to content-addressed storage, then lazily load data into memory as needed or anticipated.
-I call this pattern *Stowage*.
-In addition to serving as a virtual memory and large scale structure sharing compression layer for immutable data, stowage has benefits for incremental computation and communication.
+To work with very large trees, Glas systems will offload subtrees into content-addressed storage.
+I call this pattern *stowage*.
+Of course, Glas applications may also use effects to interact with external storage.
+Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
+Stowage is guided by program annotations.

-*Aside:* Data in Glas has a low probability of sharing representations by accident.
-The empty list, empty record, min-width zero, and unit do overlap (and not by accident).
-But probability of collision for non-empty lists, records, symbols, and numbers is very small.
-Tools could heuristically render Glas data and support human editing without much difficulty even without context of a known data type.
+It is feasible to print arbitrary data, heuristically recognizing common data types.

 ## Binary Extraction

 The Glas command-line tool shall provide a simple option to print module system values as binaries to file or stdout.
-This is concretely expressed by command-line arguments `print Value with Printer`, where `Value` and `Printer` both have the form `modulename(.symbol)*` allowing access into labeled records and lists.
-The printer's value must represent a valid *Data Printer* function (see below).
-If a printer is unspecified, we implicitly use `std.print`.
+This is concretely expressed by command-line `glas print Value with Printer`, where `Value` and `Printer` both have the form `modulename(.symbol)*` allowing access to labeled records.
+The printer's value must represent a valid *Data Printer* program (see below).

-Printers can extract externally useful binaries from the module system.
-For example, we could 'print' a document, streaming music, or an executable binary.
-Multi-file outputs can be represented indirectly by printing a tar or zip file.
+Binary extraction is how we turn the Glas module system into externally useful artifacts.
+For example, we could 'print' a document, an executable binary, or optionally a zipfile containing several items.
 Printing values is also useful for REPL-style development and debugging of the module system.

-In Glas systems, extraction of binary executables replaces the conventional command-line compiler tools.
-To adapt executables for a host system, it is feasible to depend on a `target` module that describes OS and machine architecture.
-This target could feasibly be adjusted for cross-compilation via tweaking GLAS_PATH.

-A consequence of this design is that the compiler logic is fully accessible within the module system.
-All binaries that artifacts that can be constructed externally can be constructed internally within the module system.
+The conventional command-line compiler tool is replaced by binary extraction.
+Compilation can be performed within the module system or by a specialized data printer, but the command-line tool doesn't need any logic about producing executables.
+However, the command-line also cannot provide compilation flags.
+Instead, the module system itself may contain a 'target' module that would represent information such as target architecture, space vs. time optimization heuristics, etc..

 ## Glas Programs